 Tim is an independent consultant specialising in providing Technical Due Diligence services to companies - often Venture Capital funds - considering making investments in high-tech areas.
 He also offers strategic consultancy and business plan preparation, often to companies who have recently had or are seeking such an investment.

 His Venture Capital work started in 1997 when his long-standing colleague Hermann Hauser first considered starting Amadeus Capital Partners.
 One of the investments he advised on there was the purchase of Content Technology from Baltimore at the height of the dot-com boom, leading to the funding of industry leader Clearswift and their MIMESweeper product line.
-He has worked with Clearswift since then, advising on their IPR strategy.
+He then worked with Clearswift for over ten yoears advising on their IPR strategy.

 Other customers include government funded organisations such as Rainbow Seed Fund, NESTA and PartnershipsUK.
 He has sat on gateway reviews for large government IT projects.